 Users can also reach this dialog by right-clicking a component, such as the Start component, and clicking Manage Job Variables.

 The Manage Job Variables dialog gives a complete list of all job variables with their properties:

 - Name: Specify the name of the variable.

-- Type: Specify the Matillion ETL Data Type of the variable.
-More info on variables.
+- Type: Specify the Matillion ETL data type of the variable.
+More information on variables.

 - Visibility: Select either Public or Private.
 When a variable is private, it cannot be discovered or overwritten when this job is called from a Run Orchestration or Run Transformation component.